jesnic/Micropython-Module/README.md

 ## JesNic Module

-STATUS: This project is discountinued
+STATUS: This project is discontinued

 This repository contains all files used for the development of a high level module using ESP8266.
 It includes: